Post

 CTRL + [right arrow] Move one word forward (on some systems this is ALT + F)

-CTRL + U (bash) Clear the characters on the line before the current cursor position
+CTRL + U Clear the entire line

 CTRL + K Clear the characters on the line after the current cursor position